 Hello!
 I am Carol Lombard and I absolutely love teaching piano.
 Why do I teach?
 Because I am thrilled when I hear beautiful music, am inspired to unlock the secrets of creating and interpreting music with emotion, and love to pass along the tools of confident playing to a new generation of students and their families who delight in musical beauty.
 The gleam of joy in a student's eye when s/he uses skilled artistry that makes the piano sing with a panorama of lovely tone color is worth every bit of work that goes into such a moment.
 Are you moved by uplifting piano music?
 Contact me to start your family on a joyful journey to new musical horizons! ~Carol

-All students new to my studio first receive a four-week introductory period of 30-minute weekly lessons.
+All students new to my studio first receive an eight-week introductory period of 30-minute weekly lessons.
 Purposes for the trial period include the following: assessing student readiness for ongoing piano lessons and developing ideas for a program tailored to each student's unique musical needs and goals.
 See the Getting Started page for more information on scheduling lessons.

 New for 2020!